Cambrian–Ordovician extinction event

+Causes

+Volcanic activity, particularly that of large igneous provinces, has been speculated to have been the cause of the environmental crisis.
+The emplacement of the Namaqualand–Garies dykes in South Africa has been dated to 485 mya, the time at which the Cambrian–Ordovician extinction event occurred, although there remains no unambiguous evidence of a relationship between this volcanism and the biotic turnover.
+Anoxia and changes in sea level have also been proposed as potential causal factors.
+The middle Cambrian to early Ordovician is characterized by persistent elevated extinction rates that are thought to have been maintained by anoxic conditions.
+A decrease in the anoxic conditions of the Cambrian, and an increase in euxinic conditions (or an increase in hydrogen sulfide concentrations) of the Early Ordovician are also believed to be an initiator of the Great Ordovician Biodiversification Event.

+Effects on life

+Trilobites were among the hardest hit organisms by the extinction.
+Shallow shelf trilobite faunas were hit particularly hard.
+Trilobites that inhabited the outer edges of shelf environments and slope environments, on the other hand, were minimally impacted by the event.
+Many trilobites appear to have been adapted to the anoxic conditions of the Cambrian through symbiosis with the sulfur-oxidizing bacteria.

 Controversy

 Soft-body fossils with morphology characteristic of the Cambrian have been uncovered in Morocco, dated 20 million years post-extinction.
 The 2010 paper by Roy, Orr, Botting, and their collaborators that announced the discovery suggests that Cambrian species persisted into the mid-Paleozoic.
 They argue that what had been interpreted as a Cambrian-Ordovician extinction is instead an artifact resulting from a gap in the stratigraphic record.
 Remains of soft-bodied animals prevalent in earlier, exceptional Cambrian fossil beds were only preserved in later, Ordovician deposits in rare places where special conditions promoted fossilization of soft bodies.